The piranha problem: Large effects swimming in a small pond: Discussion and directions for future work

 There has been research from many directions on regularization methods that provide soft constraints on models with large numbers of parameters.
 By ``soft constraints,'' we mean that the parameters are not literally constrained to fall within any finite range, but the estimates are pulled toward zero and can only take on large values if the data provide strong evidence in that direction.

-Examples of regularization in non-Bayesian statistics include wavelet shrinkage~\citep{donoho1994ideal}, lasso regression~\citep{tibshirani1996regression}, estimates for overparameterized image analysis and deep learning networks~\citep{bora2017compressed}, and models that grow in complexity with increasing sample size~\citep{geman1982,li2020}.
-In a Bayesian context, regularization can be implemented using weakly informative prior distributions \citep{greenland2015, zwet2019} or more informative priors that can encode the assumed sparsity \citep{Mitchell+Beauchamp:1988, George+McCulloch:1993,Carvalho+etal:2009,Polson+Scott:2011,Bhattacharya+etal:2015,Ghosh+etal:2018,zhang2020r2d2} or assumed correlation and sparsity \citep{Liu+etal:2018}.
+Examples of regularization in non-Bayesian statistics include wavelet shrinkage, lasso regression, estimates for overparameterized image analysis and deep learning networks, and models that grow in complexity with increasing sample size.
+In a Bayesian context, regularization can be implemented using weakly informative prior distributions \citep[e.g.,][]{greenland2015} or more informative priors that can encode the assumed sparsity \citep[e.g.,][]{Carvalho+etal:2010}.
 Classical regularization is motivated by the goal of optimizing long-run frequency performance, and Bayesian priors represent additional information about parameters, coded as probability distributions.
 The various piranha theorems correspond to different constraints on these priors and thus even weakly informative priors should start by encoding these constraints.

-From a different direction is the ``bet on sparsity principle'' based on the idea that any given data might allow some only some small number of effects or, more generally, a low-dimensional structure, to be reliably learned \citep{hastie2001, tibshirani2014}.
+From a different direction is the idea that any given data might allow only some small number of effects or, more generally, a low-dimensional structure, to be reliably learned.
 More generally, models such as the horseshoe \citep{Carvalho+etal:2010} assume a distribution of effect sizes with a sharp peak near zero and a long tail, which represent a solution to the piranha problem by allowing a large number of predictors without overflowing variance.